 The Company operates a non-funded gratuity defined benefit scheme for its employees under Payment of Gratuity Act.
-The scheme provides for a lump sum payment to vested employees at retirement, death while in employment or on termination of employment of an amount equivalent to 15 days salary payable for each completed year of service or part thereof in excess of 6 months subject to a ceiling of Rupees 2,000,000.
+The scheme provides for a lump sum payment to vested employees at retirement, death while in employment or on termination of employment of an amount equivalent to 15 days salary payable for each completed year of service or part thereof in excess of 6 months subject to a ceilling of Rupees 2,000,000.
 Vesting occurs on completion of five years of service.

-These plans typically expose the Company to actuarial risks such as: investment risk, interest risks, longevity risk and salary risk
+These plans typically expose the Company to actuarial risks such as: Investment risk, interest risks, longevity risk and salary risk

-These plans typically expose the Co mpany to actuarial risks such as: investment risk, interest installing it is calculated using a discount rate which is determined by reference to The present value of the defined benefit in partial or povergment bonds.
-Investment risk market yields at the end of the reporting period on government Interest risk A decrease in the bond interest rate will increase the plan liability, however, this will be partially offset by an increase in the return on the plan's investments.
-The present value of the defined benefit plan liability is calculated by reference to the best estimate of the mortality of plan participants both during and after their employment.
-An increase in the life expectancy of the plan participants will increase Salary risk the plan's liability.
-The present value of the defined benefit plan liability is calculated by reference to the future salaries of plan participants.
+Investment risk The present value of the defined benefit plan liability is calculated using a discount rate which is determined by reference to market yields at the end of the reporting period on government bonds.
+Interest risk A decrease in the bond interest rate will increase the plan liability, however, this will be partially offset by an increase in the return on the plan's investments.
+Longevity risk The present value of the defined benefit plan liability is calculated by reference to the best estimate of the mortality of plan participants both during and after their employment.
+An increase in the life expectancy of the plan participants will increase the plan's liability.
+Salary risk The present value of the defined benefit plan liability is calculated by reference to the future salaries of plan participants.
 As such, an increase in the salary of the plan participants will increase the plan's liability.